LearningTheSecretsOfData/CS-401_Website/README.md

 ### Data Visualization

-We will use a GitHub page to present our results.
-The plots will be interactive and will be created using the `plotly` library.
-Notably, we want to have a world map with the number of composers per country to answer the question 4.
+We use a GitHub page to present our results.
+The plots are interactive and were created using the `plotly` library.
+Notably, we used a world map with the number of composers per country to answer the question 4.
+We also used pie charts, bar charts, line plots, and more.
+Everything is interactive!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>